Templario: Early years (2016–2018)

+Los Guerreros Laguneros (2018–2022)
-Templario was brought in as a replacement for Soberano Jr. for the Blue Panther 40th Anniversary Show by his trainer Último Guerrero.
-After the show, Templario joined Último Guerrero's group, Los Guerreros Laguneros (Spanish for "The Warriors of the Lagoon"; Guerrero, Euforia and Gran Guerrero) as their fourth member.
-On October 26, Templario won a torneo cibernético elimination match over Audaz, Black Panther, El Cuatrero, Esfinge, Flyer, Forastero, Guerrero Maya Jr., Kawato-San, Tritón, Virus and Tiger to earn a match for the Rey del Inframundo ("King of the Underworld") championship.
-Templario lost the championship match to Sansón on CMLL's 2018 Día de Muertos show.
-Late 2019 saw Templario compete in the Leyenda de Plata, one of CMLL's major tournaments, but he was the tenth wrestler to be eliminated as he was pinned by Volador Jr.

-Templario competed in the 2019 Reyes del Aire, marking his participation in the annual tournament for the first time.
-Templario was the fifteenth and last competitor to be eliminated from the match as he was pinned by tournament winner Titán.
-He also made his first wrestling related journey to Japan, competing in the annual CMLL/New Japan Pro-Wrestling co-promoted Fantastica Mania tour.
-He primarily teamed up with Bullet Club members Gedo and Taiji Ishimori, facing off against Audaz and various tag team partners.
-On March 30, 2019, Templario unsuccessfully challenged Soberano Jr. for the Mexican National Welterweight Championship.
-Templario and long-time rival Audaz were paired up for the 2019 Torneo Nacional de Parejas Increíbles, but lost in the first round to Atlantis and Negro Casas.
-On October 6, 2019, Templario once again challenged Soberano Jr. for the Mexican National Welterweight Championship, with the match ending in a draw with a double pin in the third fall.
+Templario was brought in as a replacement for Soberano Jr. for the Blue Panther 40th Anniversary Show by Último Guerrero.
+After the show, he joined Guerrero's group, Los Guerreros Laguneros ("The Warriors of the Lagoon"; Guerrero, Euforia and Gran Guerrero), as their fourth member.
+On October 26, Templario won a torneo cibernético over Audaz, Black Panther, El Cuatrero, Esfinge, Flyer, Forastero, Guerrero Maya Jr., Kawato-San, Tritón, Virus and Tiger to earn a match for the Rey del Inframundo ("King of the Underworld") championship, which he lost to Sansón at Día de Muertos ("Day of the Dead") on November 2.
+On November 16, Templario competed in the Leyenda de Plata ("Silver Legend") tournament, but was the tenth wrestler eliminated after being pinned by Volador Jr. At Sin Piedad ("No Mercy") on January 1, 2019, Templario, Cuatrero and Forastero lost to Dragon Lee, Penta 0M and King Phoenix.
+Five days later, he competed in the Reyes del Aire ("King of the Air") tournament for the first time, but was the fifteenth and last competitor to be eliminated by Titán.
+On March 15, at Homenaje a Dos Leyendas, Templario and Los Hijos del Infierno ("The Sons of the Infierno"; Ephesto and Mephisto) lost to Diamante Azul, Soberano Jr. and Titán.
+Templario unsuccessfully challenged Soberano Jr. for the Mexican National Welterweight Championship on March 30 and October 6, with the latter match ending in a draw after a double pin in the third fall.

-Templario started out by winning the 2020 Reyes del Aire, lastly eliminating Star Jr. from the match.
-Templario and Soberano Jr. found themselves teamed up for the 2020 Torneo Nacional de Parejas Increíbles as part of their ongoing storyline rivalry.
-The team was eliminated in the first round by Bárbaro Cavernario and Volador Jr. When CMLL reintroduced the Mexican National Tag Team Championship in February 2020, Templario and El Hijo de Villano III teamed up for a 16-team tournament.
-The duo defeated Dulce Gardenia and Fuego in the opening round, Disturbio and Virus in the quarterfinals and Soberano Jr. and Titán in the semifinals.
-After three victories, the team lost to Atlantis Jr. and Flyer in the finals.

-On September 24, 2021, at Aniversario 88, Templario defeated Dragón Rojo Jr. to win the vacant Mexican National Middleweight Championship.

-On August 3, 2024 at Viernes Espectacular, Templario unsuccessfully challenged MJF for the AEW American Championship.